RnsX/gantt-planner/README.md

 ## My Gantt Planner

-My Gantt Planner project was intended for practicing *speed coding*.
+My Gantt Planner project was intended for practicing *speed coding - design and delivery of concept in as short time as possible*.
 Such project format was chosen because there isn't enough time in the world for *outside of work* practice projects.

 The aim for the project was to cover basic things such as router-dom and state management (redux, useState hook) as well as some more interesting UI/UX elements such as movable sliders.